PierreExeter/rl_reach/docs/source/Train RL agents.rst

 The experiment's log files will generated in the working directory of the local machine.

-A convenience Bash script is provided to run multiple experiments:
+A Bash script that launches multiple experiments is provided for convenience:

 .. code-block:: bash